Off Center Fed (OCF) Dipole Antennas

 INSTEAD of feeding the dipole in the middle with openwire, let's consider feeding it off-center with coax, through a 4:1 balun.
 It certainly works!
 But what is the downside?

-The downside is slightly higher losses.
+The downside is slightly higher losses, which when done right,

-of the 'openwire-fed/center-fed dipole', without all the disadvantages.
+of the 'openwire-fed/center-fed dipole', WITHOUT all the disadvantages.

 • Wrong type or poor quality of balun.
+(THE most common mistake.)

-• Cheap, poor quality coax with excessive loss
+• Cheap, poor quality coax with excessive loss.

 • Wrong choice of design, and then compensating with a matchbox.

-especially those capable of handling high power,
+capable of handling high power

 are very E-X-P-E-N-S-I-V-E !

-Despite this fact, I owned and used monster matchboxes for many years and was completely satisfied . . . but I spent a lot of money on matchboxes !!!
+Despite this fact, I owned and used Monster Matchboxes for many years and was completely satisfied . . . but I spent a lot of money on matchboxes !!!

 Now that I am retired, I am no longer able to throw bundles of cash towards matchbox purchases.
 I have taken a more pragmatic look at the realities.
-Today the OCF is much more appealing to me than an openwire-fed dipole.
+Today the OCFD is much more appealing to me than an openwire-fed dipole.

 WHAT ABOUT PORTABLE OPERATIONS?